 I also wanted to add a personal touch with a sticker.
 I didn’t have a logo yet, so I used these cute stickers I found on Amazon.

-Here is how my bakery treat boxes looked when they were full of treats:
+Here is how my bakery treat boxes looked when they were full of treats.
+If you have a business card, you can attach it to the boxes for a personal touch.

 Pricing your home-baked products